STUDY

 A lecturer in a radiography suite

-This module precedes the first practice placement, enabling you to develop a sound knowledge base of health care principles which can be applied in the practice environment to provide safe and effective care.
+This module is the first module studied.
+It is designed to prepare you for your first practice placement.
+You will gain an in-depth knowledge of health care principles which can be applied in the clinical environment to provide safe and effective care.
 It will introduce and prepare you to work within the National Health Service (NHS) and embody the NHS constitution and values.
-This module encourages the start of professional growth and ensures the development of essential personal skills such as resilience and responding to constructive feedback.

 Waterfront Building reflecting in the marina